How to visit Yala National Park on safari: A complete guide

 Why visit Yala National Park

-The park is home to a significant population of Sri Lankan elephants, you’ll often see them in the distance, which is the perfect place to observe them.
-You don’t want to get too close, as this can upset and make the wild animal anxious, this could cause, the elephant to become aggressive towards you and who you are travelling with.
+The park is home to a large population of Sri Lankan elephants.
+You’ll often see them grazing in the distance, which is the safest way to observe them.

 We saw a few crocodiles basking in the sun either near a waterhole or in a river.